Diversity in hydrogen-rich envelope mass of type II supernovae (I): $V$-band light curve modeling: Application to observation

 For the observed SNe II, the plateau duration are corrected by Equation~\ref{Eq:tp_fit}, and the standard deviation of the residual, which is 5 days, is included in the uncertainties of the measurements.
 Once $t_{\rm p}$ is determined, the plateau magnitude is measured by the interpolation of the observed light curve at 0.5\,$\times\,t_{\rm p}$.
 The main uncertainty of $V_{\rm p}$ comes from the uncertainty of the estimations of distance and extinction.

+Before measuring $t_{\rm p,0}$, it is necessary to determine $M_{\rm Ni}$ to correct for the effect of ${56}$Ni heating on the plateau duration, as discussed in \S3.4.
+We collect $M_{\rm Ni}$ from the literature, which is measured from the luminosity of the radioative tail.
 A correlation between the plateau magnitude and the $^{56}$Ni mass was firstly reported by \citet{hamuy03}, and confirmed by many subsequent works (\citealt{kasen09,valenti16}).
-Among the 99 SNe II in our sample, 79 of them have well constrained $M_{\rm Ni}$, and they are connected with $V_{\rm p}$ through
+Among the 100 SNe II in our sample, 80 of them have well constrained $M_{\rm Ni}$, and they are connected with $V_{\rm p}$ through

 as shown in the upper panel of Figure~\ref{fig:obs}.
 The standard deviation of the residual is 0.24 dex.
 For objects without independent measurement on the radiative tail, their $M_{\rm Ni}$ are determined by Equation~\ref{Eq:vp_ni}.
 The uncertainty of $V_{\rm p}$ is propagated to that of $M_{\rm Ni}$.